Pound Rebounds Against Majors

-BRUSSELS (dpa-AFX) - The British pound rebounded from recent lows against other major currencies in the European session on Tuesday.
+BRUSSELS (dpa-AFX) - The British pound rebounded from early lows against other major currencies in the European session on Wednesday.

-If the pound extends its uptrend, it is likely to find support around 1.29 against the greenback, 1.14 against the franc, 195.00 against the yen and 0.84 against the euro.
+If the pound extends its uptrend, it is likely to find resistance around 1.27 against the greenback, 0.84 against the euro, 194.00 against the yen and 1.15 against the franc.

 Copyright(c) 2024 RTTNews.com.
 All Rights Reserved